UCSD-ECEMAE-148/fall-2024-final-project-fall-2024-final-project-team-5/README.md

 | Jetson Nano Case | <img src="/media/jetson%20nano%20case.png" /> | [Thingiverse](https://www.thingiverse.com/thing:3518410) |

 ### Software
-#### Chatgpt
-We connected Chatgpt to the robocar by using the Openai API, utilizing two seperate models.
-The first model was GPT4 with Vision, which processes commands from the user and images.
-Then this model creates an action plan for what the car can do.
-Since the image based models don't have function calling to trigger the drive commands, we used a second GPT4-Turbo model to read the vision models plan and turn those into functions.
-Chatgpt had acces to two functions, a drive command to control steering, speed, and motion timeout.
-Then it had control over a path function, which let chatgpt generate a csv path of x and y coordinates + a throttle for the car to follow.
-Chatgpt had access to the cameras, lidar data, gps data, and user prompts.
-We picked and chose which data to give Chatgpt based on the use case.

 #### Embedded Systems
 To run the system, we used a Jetson Nano with an Oakd depth camera, an ld06 lidar sensor, and a point one Fusion Engine gps.
 For motion we used a VESC Driver within the Donkey Car framework. https://www.donkeycar.com/